brycehenson/fast_sorted_mask/README.md

 There are two things that the user may want from this masking operation:
 1. Returning the number of data points(or counts) in this mask (herein *retun mask count*).
-   * This is where the search based algorithm really shines compared to the brute mask which must count up the logical vector (see detials).
+   * This is where the search based algorithm really shines compared to the brute mask (as it just subtracts the uper and lower index while the brute compare must count up the logical vector, see detials).
 2. Return the values of the data that maskes it through this mask. (herein *retun mask values*)
-   * This has a smaller speedup because copying a subset of a vector (even a contiguous block) is a substantialy slower that the search.
+   * This has a smaller speedup because copying a subset of a vector (even a contiguous block) is a substantialy slower than the search.

 The code here demonstrates the algorithm for both types (counting and subset) in native matlab and provides a number of tests in order to compare the performance.